dtonda2/cs528_project_dtonda2/README.md

 ## Virtual Reality Project - 2024 Project: Shining Star

 Welcome to the Virtual Reality Project - 2024 Project: Shining Star!
 This project aims to create a visually stunning simulation of stars and celestial bodies in virtual reality using Unity.
+The Project has been made using the Unity Cave2 Template.

 ## Table of Contents
 1. [Features](#features)